RickCarlino/bravery/readme.md

 ... does anyone know where I can find one of those 'under construction' GIFs from the 90's?

+This will eventually be put into a gem.
+Right now, it's just a script with some specs.
+Enjoy.

 ## Example

 ```ruby